STRESS

 Work Smarter, Live Better

 See Video: At a stress management training, Joe Robinson discusses the hazards of reflex behavior and the keys to resilience and smarter work.
 Joe has appeared on Today and CNN, and in Entrepreneur and Fast Company.
-He has led programs for organizations from Amazon to IBM to Nestle, Kellogg's, LEGO, the Reserve Bank of India, and Anheuser-Busch.
+He has led programs for organizations from Amazon to IBM to Cisco, Nestle, Kellogg's, LEGO, the Reserve Bank of India, and Anheuser-Busch.

 Testimonials